SLFatemi/CodeScraper/README.md

 # CodeScraper

+For development Only
-A modular real estate data collection, processing, and API serving platform.

-This project scrapes real estate listings from MelkRadar.com, processes and stores them in a MySQL database, and provides a REST API (using FastAPI) to access and analyze the listings.
-The data pipeline uses RabbitMQ for asynchronous task handling and messaging.
+A modular platform for real estate data collection, processing, and analysis.
+CodeScraper scrapes real estate listings from multiple sources, processes and stores them in a MySQL database, and exposes a REST API (via FastAPI) for querying and analysis.
+It also includes a modern web front-end for user interaction.

 ---

+## Security Notice

+**I'm aware that database connection details are present, This project is temporary and will be shut down (Development only)**

 ## Features

-- **Data Scraping:** Collects real estate apartment and office data from MelkRadar.com via HTTP POST requests.
+- **Multi-source Data Scraping:** Collects real estate listings from MelkRadar.com and Maskan-file.ir.
-- **Queue-Based Processing:** Uses RabbitMQ to publish and consume scraped data, enabling scalable and decoupled processing.
+- **Queue-Based Processing:** Publishes scraped data to RabbitMQ for scalable, decoupled processing.
 - **Database Integration:** Stores listing data in a MySQL database with robust error handling.
-- **REST API:** Exposes endpoints via FastAPI to fetch and analyze stored listings.
+- **REST API:** FastAPI backend provides endpoints to fetch and analyze listings.
+- **Interactive Web Front-End:** User-facing UI for submitting links and viewing similar listings.
-- **Containerized:** Easily deployable using Docker.
+- **Containerized Deployment:** Easily run everything using Docker.

 ---